KesseNones/LmaoProgrammingLanguage/README.md

 ### <a name = "loc-fan-ops"></a>4.6 Local Variable Fancy Operators
 #### [**Return to Table of Contents**](#toc)
+These are very powerful fancy operators.
+They function in much the same way as the Variable Fancy Operator, except they are created and automatically cleaned up within the context of a stack of program frames.
+In other words, you can create local variables in a function that are only usable in that function that then get cleaned up at the end of the function.
+This works in a nested manner with scopes within scopes containing potentially new variables.
+These local variables can also be accessed from lower scopes at the cost of some iteration.
+These operators make it so you don't need manual deletion to re-use variables in a function.

 ## <a name = "conclusion"></a> 5 Conclusion